Aim and scope

 Eligible Institutions and Individuals

-Public health care institutions, universities, university-associated institutes, private and public hospitals, and non-governmental not for profit organizations.
+Public health institutions, universities, university-associated institutes, private and public hospitals, and non-governmental not for profit organizations.

 Applicants must have a permanent employment in the applying eligible institution.
 Applications must be endorsed by the governing body of the institution.
 In case the individual(s) who applied for the grant leaves the institution, the grant as well as the responsibility for completing the project remains with the governing body of the institution.